 IEPs/IFSPs Services provided by special teachers to individual students will be reviewed on their Individualized Education Programs (IEPs).
-Services for infants and toddlers (ages birt 3) will be reviewed on their Individualized Family Service Plans (IFSPs).
+Services for infants and toddlers (ages birth to 3) will be reviewed on their Individualized Family Service Plans (IFSPs).
 Services for preschool children (ages 3 through 5) may be on an IEP or an IFSP.
-Job DescriptionsWill be reviewed to assure proper reporting of assigned duties.
-It is importan report accurately the job responsibilities of all personnel for whom they are cla categorical aid reimbursement.
-Reporting staff as a special teacher under onl categories of exceptionality when that person actually has other job responsibilities skewed picture of actual personnel needs and program growth.
+Job Descriptions Will be reviewed to assure proper reporting of assigned duties.
+It is important that LEAs report accurately the job responsibilities of all personnel for whom they are claiming categorical aid reimbursement.
+Reporting staff as a special teacher under only one of the categories of exceptionality when that person actually has other job responsibilities gives a skewed picture of actual personnel needs and program growth.
 Contracts To assure proper reporting of assigned duties and for FTE claimed.
 Time Cards For personnel contracted on an hourly basis.
-SupervisionFor supervision of paraeducators, when requested.
-Services provided to individualrecordsstudents may be reviewed.
+Supervision records For supervision of paraeducators, when requested.
+Services provided to individual students may be reviewed.
 Payment Records To verify amounts paid and funding source used.
 Time & Effort To verify after the fact that the work performed was for special education.
 See Appendix B. Work Products Written documentation of work provided, such as assessment reports.
-Qualifications Verification that personnel claimed as non-professionals, whose assignments requirements pecific qualifications (i.e. interpreters, OTA/PTA), have the proper qualifications.
+Qualifications Verification that personnel claimed as non-professionals, whose assignments require specific qualifications (i.e. interpreters, OTA/PTA), have the proper qualifications.
 Interviews May be conducted to clarify actual duties performed.
-GEI PlansFor professionals who must account for time spent providing general educe interventions, auditors may request to review the intervention plans identify provider's obligations, expected duration, etc
+GEI Plans For professionals who must account for time spent providing general education interventions, auditors may request to review the intervention plans identifying the service provider's obligations, expected duration, etc.